Kagome chiral spin liquid in transition metal dichalcogenide moir\'e bilayers

-In this Letter, we show that the generalized Mott-Wigner states at $n=\pm3/4$ filling, reported for WSe$_2$/WS$_2$ bilayers~\cite{Xu:2020dx,Huang:2021io}, can realize both a {\em chiral spin liquid}~\cite{Kalmeyer1987} and the {\em kagome spin liquid} (KSL)~\cite{Jiang2008,Yan2011,Liao2017,He2017,Lauchli2019,Iqbal2021}.
+In this Letter, we show that the generalized Mott-Wigner states at $n=\pm3/4$ filling, reported for WSe$_2$/WS$_2$ bilayers~\cite{Xu:2020dx,Huang:2021io}, can realize both a {\em chiral spin liquid}~\cite{Kalmeyer1987,Schroeter.2007} and the {\em kagome spin liquid} (KSL)~\cite{Jiang2008,Yan2011,Liao2017,He2017,Lauchli2019,Iqbal2021}.
 At this particular filling, electrons are localized on an effective kagome lattice, which is known for its high degree of geometrical frustration.
 Here, we demonstrate how realistic model parameters lead to an effective spin model on this kagome lattice and investigate the model using extensive state-of-the-art density matrix renormalization group (DMRG) simulations~\cite{White1992,McCulloch2008}.
 The tunability of TMD bilayers -- changing twist angle, gate tuning, material and dielectric environment choice, pressure, and so forth -- thus allows for a systematic pursuit of spin liquid phases~\cite{Zhou2022,Szasz2020,Kiese2022,Kuhlenkamp2022}.

-\textit{Model.---}We begin with a derivation of the effective model of TMD heterobilayers.
-Here, the moir\'{e} pattern is formed due to the lattice mismatch between the two layers, where the effective moir\'{e} length can be tuned by adjusting the twist angle.
+\textit{Model.---}The moir\'{e} pattern of TMD heterobilayers is formed due to the lattice mismatch between the two layers, where the effective moir\'{e} length can be tuned by adjusting the twist angle.
 The interlayer band alignment ensures that the first conduction or valence flat band is completely localized in one of the layers.
 Based on our earlier work~\cite{Rademaker:2021arXivSOC}, we describe the resulting flat bands by a spin-orbit coupled extended Hubbard model on the triangular lattice,

 where $\expec{jk}$ denotes nearest-neighbor sites.
 We include the hopping matrix elements $t_{jk}$ up to third-nearest neighbor, where $\phi_{jk}$ represent their phases induced by spin-orbit coupling.